Athish06/unbound_backend/README.md

 Target Risk	/, /etc, /boot	+100
 Decision Thresholds

-0 Points → EXECUTE (Safe)
+0 points: Command is safe and executed.

-1–99 Points → ESCALATE (Go to Layer 3)
+1–99 points: Ambiguous commands are escalated to Layer 3.

-≥100 Points → BLOCKED

-Speed

-<5ms

-Balanced between safety and performance.
+100+ points: Command is blocked.

+Performance

+Executes in under 5 milliseconds.

+Designed to balance accuracy and efficiency.

-### 3. Layer 3 — “The Judge” (AI Context Analyzer)
+3. Layer 3 — “The Judge” (AI Context Analyzer)

-Smart.
-Context-Aware.
-Final Authority.

-Uses Google Gemini or OpenAI GPT-4o to analyze “ambiguous” commands.
+This is the final evaluation layer.
+It uses an LLM (Google Gemini or OpenAI GPT-4o) to analyze commands that cannot be conclusively classified by Layers 1 and 2.

 Responsibilities

-Detects obfuscated, encoded, or suspicious behavior.
+Detects obfuscated, encoded, or suspicious commands.

 Resolves disagreements between Layer 1 and Layer 2.

-Final Safe / Unsafe decision-maker.
+Provides the final Safe / Unsafe verdict.

-Why AI?

-Humans make mistakes.
+Purpose of AI

-Regex and heuristics cannot detect high-context attacks.
+Handles high-context decisions that Regex and heuristic scoring cannot process.

-AI can understand intent, not just syntax.
+Interprets command intent rather than relying only on patterns or tokens.

+Eliminates risk from human configuration mistakes.

 Mathematical Conflict Detection (DFA Intersection Method)

-Rule conflicts are detected using Finite Automata Theory — not string comparison.

-This ensures rule safety even in complex regex overlaps.
+Rule conflicts are detected using Finite Automata Theory to ensure mathematical correctness, even when patterns overlap in complex ways.

-How It Works (Step-by-Step)
+Step-by-Step Process
 1. Convert Regex to DFA

 Using the Greenery library:

-Pattern A (new rule)

-Pattern B (existing rule)

-Both are converted into deterministic finite automata.
+The new rule (Pattern A) is converted into a Deterministic Finite Automaton (DFA).

+Each existing rule (Pattern B) from the database is also converted into a DFA.

 2. Compute DFA Intersection

-Mathematically compute:
+The system calculates:

 Intersection = DFA(A) ∩ DFA(B)

-This machine represents all commands that both patterns match.
+The resulting DFA accepts only the strings that match both patterns.

 3. Analyze Intersection

-If empty → No conflict.
-Rule is safe to add.
+If the intersection is empty, the rules are disjoint and the new rule is safe to add.

-If not empty → Conflict exists.
-Rule creation is blocked.

-The system can also produce a counter-example, showing which command caused the conflict.
+If the intersection is not empty, a conflict exists and the new rule is rejected.

+A counter-example command can be generated to show exactly which input triggers both patterns.